rust-lang/reference/src/introduction.md

   }
   ```

+  All examples are written for the latest edition unless otherwise stated.

 * The grammar and lexical structure is in blockquotes with either "Lexer" or "Syntax" in <sup>**bold superscript**</sup> as the first line.

   > **<sup>Syntax</sup>**\